CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI

 A few shot prompting with GPT-3.5-turbo is used to map between the arrangements and the objects to create the best image possible.
-The full prompt used is shown in the Appendix \ref{appendix:matchlayout}.
+The full prompt is shown in Appendix \ref{appendix:matchlayout}.

 However, when the user does not select any arrangement from the references, the system generates a broader range of diverse layout options.
 A few-shot prompting pipeline using GPT-3.5-turbo generates the three most appropriate layouts for the given text description and object list.
-This pipeline is built based on the previous work~\cite{lian2023llmgrounded}, and the full prompt for this is in the Appendix \ref{appendix:generatelayout}.
+This pipeline is built based on the previous work~\cite{lian2023llmgrounded}, and the full prompt for this is in Appendix \ref{appendix:generatelayout}.

 Given the textual description and the list of the objects mapped with the generated layout, the system generates images with a layout diffusion model~\cite{li2023gligen}.
 Following our design goal, the system converts the generated image into a simple line sketch using the U-Net structured style transfer model~\cite{Datasculptor2023styletransfer}.